ARUP-NGS/BMFtools/README.md

     1. The most import thing is that all of the new features I've been adding finally are debugged and workable.
     1. Performance improvements throughout, but perhaps not entirely relevant.

+5. Changes in BMFTools v0.0.6.1:

+    1. Created a pFastqProxy object to cause pysam's FastqProxy object's information to persist.
+    2. Compiler optimizations

 1. Settings Recommendations

     1. The "readPairsPerWrite" parameter can provide great speed improvements.
         1. For my workstation (64GB RAM, 16 threads), the following table indicates that 100 gives me peak performance.
         2. For my cert server (192GB RAM, 24 threads), it looks like 10 might give me peak performance, but more rigorous tests are underway.
+    2. For optimal compilation, use the -march flag.
+BMFTools' setup.py automatically attempts to find that appropriate value for you.
 |readPairsPerWrite | time |
 |------|--------------|
 | 10 | 867 msec per loop |